civitaspo/digdag-operator-athena/README.md

 ### Output Parameters

 - **athena.last_preview.id**: The identifier for the query execution. (string)
-- **athena.last_preview.columns**: The information that describes the column structure and data types of a table of query results. (map of array)
+- **athena.last_preview.columns**: The information that describes the column structure and data types of a table of query results. (array of map)
   - **case_sensitive**: Indicates whether values in the column are case-sensitive. (boolean)
   - **catalog**: The catalog to which the query results belong. (string)
   - **label**: A column label. (string)